- This event has passed.

 March 25 @ 7:30 pm - 8:30 pmFree

-THIS EVENT HAS BEEN CANCELLED DUE TO CONCERNS ABOUT THE CORONAVIRUS.
+THIS EVENT HAS BEEN POSTPONED DUE TO CONCERNS ABOUT THE CORONAVIRUS.
 WE WILL LOOK TO RESCHEDULE IN THE COMING MONTHS

 The Society is delighted to partner with the Dublin City Council for a second year to deliver an event on the Dublin One City One Book choice.
 This year’s choice is Tatty by Christine Dwyer Hickey.
 Dublin One City One Book is a Dublin City Council initiative, led by Dublin City Libraries it encourages reading for pleasure through a myriad of free public events throughout the month, held in libraries, galleries, theatres and museums.
 We will also be joining with the Hammersmith Irish Cultural Centre’s Book Club for this event and encourage all attendees to read Tatty in preparation for the event.
 The special edition for this years celebration will be available at our February Ciaran Carson event.